DjFabFab/ha-mcp-addons/mcp-memory/DOCS.md

 ## How to use

 1. Install the addon.
-2. Connect mcp server through mcp integration
+2. Connect mcp server through mcp integration: http://localhost:8010/sse